Blog

 You know that thing you did last week in class that you just learned and have never executed successfully and can’t quite remember?
 Yeah.
 That’s not the thing you want to work on.
 Instead, have a look at:

-• Moves you know well, but need to practise for form, technique, sequence, flair, etc.
+• Moves you know well, but need to practice for form, technique, sequence, flair, etc.

 • The 85 things your teacher has been correcting you on FOREVER.
 Sicled feet?
 Bent knees?
 Noodle legs?
 This is the perfect time to work on your form.
 Fly, video, watch, rinse, repeat.